huisaddison/huisaddison.github.io/source/index.md

   to monitor product engagement rates and outcomes

 #### **Teaching Fellow, Yale Statistics; CS** | Jan.
 2016 - present
+* Currently I hold office hours for a STAT 230, which serves as an introduction to the R statistical language through applications in inference, simulation, model selection, $k$-means, PCA, and other methods.
 * Served in a teaching and grading role for 'Computational Tools for Data Science', covering optimization, dimensionality reduction, clustering, dictionary learning, matrix factorization, large-scale data, etc., with